data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5FormulaInjection/UI5FormulaInjection.md

 ### Use a dedicated API function

-Manual construction of a CVS file using string concatenation is prone to mistakes that can lead to security issues.
+Manual construction of a CSV file using string concatenation is prone to mistakes that can lead to security issues.
 Instead, a dedicated library function should be used.
 For example, if the target being exported is a [`sap.m.Table`](https://sapui5.hana.ondemand.com/sdk/#/api/sap.m.Table) and the resulting file is to intended to be opened using a spreadsheet program anyways, then using one of the API functions provided by [`sap.ui.export.Spreadsheet`](https://sapui5.hana.ondemand.com/#/entity/sap.ui.export.Spreadsheet) is the preferred method of achieving the same exporting functionality.

 ## Example